-Over 500 samples were collected in fifty counties of North Dakota and were submitted for resting spore quantification and pH determination.
+Over 100 samples were collected from major canola growing counties of North Dakota and were submitted for resting spore quantification and pH determination.

 The main objective of this procedure is to quantify resting spores of the clubroot pathogen from the soil and to determine the pH of the soil.
-The information will be useful for growers to decide on the suitable crop for the rotation and to be aware of the infection levels of clubroot pathogen in their fields.
+The information will be useful for growers to decide on a suitable crop for the rotation and to be aware of the infection levels of clubroot pathogen in their fields.